 A: Go the state’s Blueprint for a Safer Economy webpage, and click on the California Blueprint Data Chart, an Excel sheet, which lists the adjusted rates.

-Q: What does a Covid-19 Safety Plan consist of?
+Q: What did a Covid-19 Safety Plan consist of?

-A: It must show that the district or local education authority is following the very extensive Cal/OSHA COVID- 19 Prevention Program and the COVID-19 School Guidance Checklist issued by the California Department of Public Health.
-While developing the safety plan, districts are “strongly recommended” to consult with labor, parent, and community organizations.
+A: It showed that the district or local education authority is following the very extensive Cal/OSHA COVID- 19 Prevention Program and the COVID-19 School Guidance Checklist issued by the California Department of Public Health.
+While developing the safety plan, districts were “strongly recommended” to consult with labor, parent, and community organizations.
 See Page 9 of the Jan.
 14, 2021, CDPH guidance.

 To get more reports like this one, click here to sign up for EdSource’s no-cost daily email on latest developments in education.